 The exact etiology of HIV-associated lipodystrophy is still unclear.
 It is influenced by the type of antiretroviral therapy and the duration of treatment.

-Treatment regimens containing protease inhibitors (PIs) and thymidine analog nucleoside reverse transcriptase inhibitors (NRTIs) are commonly associated with the syndrome.
+Treatment regimens containing protease inhibitors (PI) and thymidine analog nucleoside reverse transcriptase inhibitors (NRTIs) are more commonly associated with the syndrome.

 And although IPs are commonly associated with lipohypertrophy and its effects on lipid metabolism and insulin resistance.
 NRTIs, stavudine and zidovudine, were directly implicated in lipoatrophy.

 The effects of NRTIs appear to be increased or accelerated when combined with PIs.

 However, the manifestations of HIV-associated lipodystrophy are different from those in patients receiving only NRTIs.
 When NRTIs are combined with PIs, there is a greater increase in visceral adipose tissue, hyperinsulinemia, insulin resistance and dyslipidemia.